Gabriel-Jesusvix/architecture---useCase/src/README .md

 # Use Case

-- How architecture  application MVC with React Native
+- How architecture  application MVP with React Native

 ## Benefits